-Who it’s for: The Osage River range bag is a great choice if you need a full-featured range bag that’s durable and can transition from home to the range and back.
+Who it’s for: The Osage River range bag is a quality range bag if you need a full-featured range bag that’s durable and can transition from home to the range and back.

 The Osage River is surprisingly roomy and tough, with a sleek appearance that wears comfortably – even when packed full of gear.

 Why it’s great: The Osage River won our testers over with its understated style and functional durability.